bernadettemaurice-oss/visualisingscoreusingfft/README.md

 - Some iterations of my prototype are in the repository under ver_one and ver_two.
 Ver_one is the SoundFile input with the reference code, while ver_two documents the changes in colour from the reference.

 ## Setup
 This project didn't require much setup.
-Once I downloaded the processing sound library and inputted the source code, the FFT visualiser was able to run.
-All I needed was processing downloaded onto my device, the sound library and java, and an mp3 to input into the project.
+Once I downloaded the Processing sound library and inputted the source code, the FFT visualiser was able to run.
+All I needed was Processing downloaded onto my device, the sound library and java, and an mp3 to input into the project.

 ## Project Status
 Project is _complete_